top of page

 By and large, the trial yielded successful outcomes that led to long-term benefits like improved worker well-being, focus and high business performance.

 Motivated by Iceland's success, other European countries, like Spain, have considered 4 day work weeks.
 Moreover, Belgium's multi-coalition government is taking impactful steps to improve the country's workplace conditions.
-Impressively, they've approved four-day workweeks in offices nationwide and enforced rules allowing employees to disconnect after hours without repercussions.
+Notably, they've introduced four-day workweeks in offices and a "right to disconnect policy", allowing employees to log off after hours without repercussions.

 Turning our attention to the United Kingdom, Wales will launch their version of a trial in 2023, with Scotland considering something similar.